phetsims/models-of-the-hydrogen-atom/doc/implementation-notes.md

 A `ModelViewTransform2` instance is used to transform between model and view coordinate systems.
 See `modelViewTransform` in ZoomedInBoxNode.ts for details.

+For the deBroglie model, the "3D Height" representation involves a pseudo-3D animation as the atom is rotated into place.
+This involves animation the pitch component of 3D rotation (the other two components are roll and yaw, and they are not involved here).
+The view is then flattened to 2D, with ZoomedInBoxNode's `modelViewTransform` handling the transform.
+See DeBroglie3DHeightNode.ts.

 For the Schrodinger model, +x is to the right, +z is up, and +y is perpendicular to the screen.
 The view is flattened to 2D, with ZoomedInBoxNode's `modelViewTransform` handling the transform.